 Most won't reply.
 The ones who do are the most valuable users you'll have.
 They'll tell you what's missing, what they expected, what they'd pay for.
 Pay attention to those conversations more than any metric.

 These early users are also your best referral source.
 Someone who had a real conversation with the founder and found genuine value in the product is far more likely to mention it to someone else than someone who clicked through a landing page and signed up anonymously.
+92% of consumers trust peer recommendations in online communities more than any form of advertising (Nielsen Trust in Advertising, 2023) — which is the reason word-of-mouth from early users is so powerful.

 Related: How to promote a vibe coded app → · How to get your first 10 users for your app →